Planning ride-pooling services with detour restrictions for spatially heterogeneous demand: A multi-zone queuing network approach: Numerical Analysis

 The ``root" function in Scipy \citep{2020SciPy-NMeth} is used to find the solution to the system of equations in \ref{step 2a}.
 The GNU Linear Programming Kit solver \citep{makhorin2008glpk} embedded in Pyomo \citep{hart2011pyomo,bynum2021pyomo} is used to solve the transportation problem in \ref{step 2b}.
 The Sequential Least Squares Programming algorithm \citep{kraft1988software} implemented in Scipy \citep{2020SciPy-NMeth} is used to conduct the gradient-based search in Step 3.

-In all cases, the vehicle cruising speed is $v = 25$ km/hr, and the passengers' value-of-time is $\beta = 20$ \$/hr.
+In all cases, the default vehicle cruising speed is $v = 25$ km/hr, and the passengers' value-of-time is $\beta = 20$ \$/hr, unless specified otherwise.
 Following \citet{Liu2021}, the vehicle operation cost is set as $\gamma = 40 + 0.48v = 52$ \$/hr, in which $40$ is the driver wages per hour, and $0.48$ is the prorated vehicle cost per km for vehicle acquisition, depreciation, and fuel \citep{zoepf2018economics}.